xapp-ai/documentation/docs/data/types-of-data.md

 This data is thoroughly scrubbed of PII before being sent to XAPP's infrastructure however may still contain PII in a deconstructed form.
 It has restricted access.

 ## Content - Assistant Responses
 How the assistant responds to requests from the user is determined during the design process and then stored in a database to be accessed in real time.
 Some of this data contains instructions on how to programmatically inject variables, such as when confirming the user’s telephone number, in the response.
-For example, a response “${PHONE_NUMBER} is your number correct?” is injected with the number the user provided at application runtime.
+For example, a response “$\{PHONE_NUMBER\} is your number correct?” is injected with the number the user provided at application runtime.
 The numbers are not stored with the responses.

 ### Storage Location - XAPP AI's Infrastructure
 XAPP stores this information on behalf of the customer in three primary locations: